 Leigh is an attorney who’s passionate about supporting families in transition, gently steering them back to the high road and out of the weeds.
 She works with progressive-minded clients to reach fair outcomes, for stable happy homes after marriages end.
-With her support, clients can emerge from divorce with renewed clarity on what matters most to them, and a sense of pride in having handled a life challenge with more grace than expected.

 Sometimes divorcing spouses have extremely limited resources for legal representation, or they have reached easy agreement on a simple division of assets.
 In cases where minimal lawyer involvement is needed or wanted, Leigh can provide do-it-yourself packets and narrowly tailored services.
 Consistent with her belief that clients should have access to as much or as little legal advice as they desire, Leigh will meet to answer legal questions, coach clients behind the scenes, draft documents, or review agreements reached in mediation -- all for a reasonable cost.